kiaile666/imdb_practice/README.md

 # imdb_practice
 This is a practice on sentiment analysis.

 The code can be run on Windows/Linux + python3.
+One for jupyter notebook and the other for spyder or anaconda.

 Pandas sklearn re bs4 and jupyter notebook are needed.